 For a while, I fell off.
 I stopped posting, stopped sharing, and maybe even stopped listening to my own rhythm.
-I think we all do that sometimes when the weight of the stories we carry becomes too heavy to process in real-time.
-But in that silence, I realized something vital: the stories don’t go away just because we stop telling them.
-They just wait for us to find a new way to speak.
+I think we all do that sometimes when the weight of the stories we carry becomes too heavy to process in real time.

 The Multi-Layered Truth